What Scale Has 4 Sharps? Unlocking the Secrets of the E Major Scale and Beyond

 - E major: Four sharps (F#, C#, G#, D#)

-Therefore, the key signature of E major contains four sharps: F#, C#, G#, and D#.
+Which means, the key signature of E major contains four sharps: F#, C#, G#, and D#.
 These sharps are applied to every occurrence of the corresponding notes throughout the piece in E major.

 Constructing the E Major Scale: Notes and Intervals